datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-url.rst

    * - ``proxies``
      - Dict<String,String>
-     - A optional set of properties that specifies a set of SOCKS5 proxies for the URL system.
+     - An optional set of properties that specifies a set of SOCKS5 proxies for the URL system.
 The keys represents url- prefixes (for example 'http' and 'https') and the values of the HTTP(S) or SOCKS5 servers that the requests matching the prefixes should be passed through.
 The values should be on the form ``socks5://username:password@domain_or_ip:port`` or .``http(s)://username:password@domain_or_ip:port``